TF-Hafnium/hafnium/docs/Testing.md

         hypervisor, possibly communicating with a helper service in one or more secondary VMs.
-    *   Using our own _hftest_ framework, with `standalone_main.c` for the primary VM and `hftest_service.c` for secondary VMs.
+    *   Using our own _hftest_ framework, with `standalone_main.c` for the primary VM and `service.c` for secondary VMs.
     *   Build own primary and secondary VMs, run in EL1 under actual Hafnium image.
 1. Linux tests